History of Sega in Poland

 At the begining of 1995 in addition to the Pegasus and Sega clones, more and more powerful consoles such as Super Nintendo, Nintendo Entertainment System and Game Boy (distributed from October 1994 by Entertainment Systems Poland and retail chain of 4 authorized distributors[27]), 3DO (distributed from March 1995 by Discomp[28]), Amiga CD32 (distributed from August 1993 by Commodore Poland[29]which distribution was taken over from October 1995 by APS and BI&K[30]) and Atari Jaguar (distributed from December 1994 by ATAR System, which distribution was taken over in May 1995 by Mirage Media[31]) were advertised.

-In March 1995 Bobmark announced Pegasus 16-bit on Play Box 95[31].
+In March 1995 Bobmark announced Pegasus 16-bit on Play Box 95[32].
 They also tried to promote consoles on biggest electronic fairs like Gambleriada I, mentioned earlier Play Box 95 and more adverts about Sega began to pop up in comics and magazines.
-In the meantime, Poland saw release of Mega CD II[32] and Mega Drive 32X.
-The country also got releases of English versions Sega Pro and Saturn Plus by Hegatar Computing that cost around 20zł - 30zł.[33][34]
-The release of Sega Saturn was moved due to news about console problems in the United States.[35]
+In the meantime, Poland saw release of Mega CD II in early 1995[33](with Road Avenger game) and Mega Drive 32X in mid-1995[34], but these systems, like in rest countries of that region, were offered by the most specialized retailers[35].
+The country also got releases of English versions Sega Pro and Saturn Plus by Hegatar Computing that cost around 20zł - 30zł.[36][37]
+The release of Sega Saturn was moved due to news about console problems in the United States.[38]
 Instead (and possibly with the blessing of Sega), Bobmark began selling the unlicensed Taiwanese-built KW-501 Mega Drive clone as the Power Pegasus.
 Released in the Autumn 1995 in preparation for Christmas and hoping to trade off a more successful brand, it too failed to catch on.
-The system was poorly promoted which resulted in his disappear among stronger competitors, both from original and clone side[36][37].
-Original Mega Drive was still sold by Bobmark at the time, but these two consoles had different prices (Mega Drive with 1 three button control pad cost - 350zł, Power Pegasus with 1 six button control pad and 1 original video game - 329zł).
+The system was poorly promoted which resulted in his disappear among stronger competitors, both from original and clone side[39][40].
+Pricing in Bobmark stores looked as follows - Power Pegasus with 1 six button control pad and 1 original game cost 329zł, Mega Drive with 1 three button control pad cost 350zł and Mega Drive with 2 control pads and 1 original game cost 430 zł - 550 zł.
 It was also the last year in which Bobmark made a profit.
 If it comes to Console Wars of 16-bit video games, rivalry between Mega Drive and Super Nintendo in Poland still continued in 1996-1998 (read Mega Drive situation on bottom).

 The editors of Top Secret made a poll which revealed that in 1995, 28.6% of readers own consoles.
 This is the percentage of people who have the following consoles: Pegasus-38%, 16-bit and 32-bit devices[42] (no dominant console) -30.7%, Game Boy-16%.[43]